Resource Center

 How often and when do we report to LPMA powered by Interchange 360 on applicable product sales into applicable states?

-Reporting and payment of environmental fees/producer responsibility dues are to be done on a quarterly basis and within one month after each quarter end.
-For example, for the quarter July 1st to September 30th, these applicable sales should be reported on and paid for by October 31st.
+Reporting and payment of environmental fees/producer responsibility dues are to be done on a monthly basis and within one month of the end of the following month.
+For example, for July 1, these applicable sales should be reported on and paid for by August 1.

 We sell directly to customers, but we also sell to distributors.
 Should we provide data only for what we ship directly, or is it expected that we also estimate what our distributors might send to applicable states?